A new trial suggests that people who eat walnuts every day may have better gut health and a lower risk of heart disease.

 Given walnuts’ nutritional potential, some researchers have been looking at whether these nuts might actually help prevent specific health issues.

-In 2019, researchers from Pennsylvania State University in State College found that individuals who replaced saturated fats with walnuts — a source of unsaturated fats — experienced cardiovascular benefits, particularly improvements in blood pressure.
+In 2019, researchers from Pennsylvania State University in State College found that individuals who replaced saturated fats with walnuts — a source of unsaturated fats — experienced

 The investigators explain that walnuts contain alpha-linolenic acid, which is a type of omega-3 fatty acid that is present in plants.